 Have your say

-Fisheries New Zealand is seeking feedback on measures proposed by the National Rock Lobster Management Group for recreational fishers in the CRA 5 (Canterbury/Marlborough) rock lobster fishery to discourage the illegal take and sale of rock lobsters.
+Fisheries New Zealand sought feedback on measures proposed by the National Rock Lobster Management Group for recreational fishers in the CRA 5 (Canterbury/Marlborough) rock lobster fishery to discourage the illegal take and sale of rock lobsters.

 The National Rock Lobster Management Group includes representation from customary, recreational and commercial fishing interests, and Fisheries New Zealand.
 The group advises the Minister of Fisheries on rock lobster management matters.

-The proposed measures involve introducing telson clipping and an accumulation limit in the fishery.
+The proposed measures involved introducing telson clipping and an accumulation limit in the fishery.

-The consultation will run from 22 August to 3 October 2018.
+The consultation ran from 22 August to 3 October 2018.